BACK TO PREVIOUS PAGE

 The LeTort Spring Run is named after James LeTort, a French-Swiss trader who settled near the headwaters of the stream in the early 18th century.
 In the 18th and 19th centuries, numerous mills and tanneries were located along the stream's banks.
 Later, the stream became internationally known for cold-water fly-fishing.

 Fishing: A popular fly fishing destination, LeTort Spring Run is one of the finest limestone trout streams in the nation, known for large wild browns that are particularly wily.
-This iconic stream was also the first stream featured on the companion TV series to the book Fifty Places to Fly Fish Before You Die.
-Hosted by Conway Bowman, you can watch the episode here

 There is a handicapped accessible fishing platform at LeTort Park.